iseka-dev/artist-albums/README.md

 # artist-albums
-extremely simple app that returns the complete discography of an artist
+This is an extremely simple app that returns the complete discography of an artist using the Spotify API.

+Entirely developed with Django.

+You can access using <link>this link<link>